dgaydukov/cert-aws/sa/files/sa.md

 If you have 2 io1 500GB with 4000 IOPS you can:
 * raid 0 - 1000GB with 8000 IOPS & 1000 MB/s
 * raid 1 - 500GB with 4000 IOPS & 500 MB/s
-RAID snapshot - use ebs multi-volume snapshot for it.
-Take a look at `sa/cloudformation/ec2-ebs-raid.yml` for raid details.
+RAID snapshot - use ebs multi-volume snapshot for it (take a look at `sa/cloudformation/ec2-ebs-raid.yml`).
+Synchronous block level replication - you can use with raid and replicate data into same ec2 in another AZ or even region for HA using third-party tools like GlusterFS.
+This useful if you need no data loss.
+Cause snapshots take at interval, so even if you have 10 min snapshots, you can still lose some data within this 10 min.
+Snapshots - works async, point-in-time snapshot - created immediately, yet it take some time to transfer data into s3.
 Most AMI (Amazon Machine Images) are backed by Amazon EBS, and use an EBS volume to boot EC2 instances.
 You can attach multiple EBS to single EC2, but single EBS can only be attached to 1 EC2 at the same time.
 EBS allows to create point-in-time snapshots (backup) and store them in s3.
 You can make snapshot available to other aws accounts so they can create ec2 from it.
 Snapshots are stored in amazon s3 bucket (not in your bucket, so you don't have full control of it, you can't go to bucket and download snapshot) yet you can: